- Embedded Journal vs UFS Journal

-Backup attempt will fail if delegation fails to find a backup master, thus favoring service availability.
+A backup attempt will fail if delegation fails to find a stand-by master, thus favoring service availability.

 For manual backups, you can pass

---allow-leader option to allow leading master to take backup when there are no backup masters to delegate the backup.
+--allow-leader option to allow the leading master to take a backup when there are no stand-by masters to delegate the backup.

-This will causes temporary service unavailability while the backup is written on leading master.
+This will cause temporary service unavailability while the leading master is writing a backup.

 Restoring from a backup

 To restore the Alluxio system from a journal backup, stop the system, format the

 journal, then restart the system, passing the URI of the backup with the

 $ ./bin/alluxio-stop.sh masters $ ./bin/alluxio formatMasters $ ./bin/alluxio-start.sh -i <backup_uri> masters

 <backup_uri> should be a full URI path that is available to all masters, e.g.